nock/nock/README.md

 // those calls will be outputted to console
 ```

+**ATTENTION!:** when recording is enabled, nock does no validation.

 ## `dont_print` option

 If you just want to capture the generated code into a var as an array you can use: